 Many companies have latched onto the idea of “online community” as a new way to deepen connections with their customers.
-In the past year, I’ve noticed an uptick in demand for community management coming from agencies and companies.
-Earlier this week, Seventh Generation invited me to their consumer community called Generation Good.
-What they meant by the word “community” was their social media channels and a way to sign up to receive their promotions.
+In the past decade, there has been an uptick in demand for community management skills.
+Seventh Generation once “invited me” to their consumer community called Generation Good.
+What they meant by the word “community” was their social media channels.
+They wanted me to sign up to receive their promotions.
 This isn’t community.
-What’s really happening is the definition of “community” is being painted as a promising tactic for meeting business goals and driving customer engagement.
-The word is being used much more broadly than ever before.
+What’s really happening is the definition of “community” is being painted as a promising tactic for meeting business goals (like lead generation and audience building) and driving customer engagement.
+As a word, community is now too broadly used.

 What is it: community or social media?

 People who are doing audience building and engagement, particularly on social media channels are often referred to as community managers and community builders.
 The talent search for community managers is rising and that’s a good thing, but the sacrifice is that the definition of community is blurring from overuse.

 It’s easy to see how the confusion starts: many of the same tactics for engaging people in online spaces are also used to engage audiences on social media.
 Online community building however, creates a much deeper experience than what happens on social media.
 Community platform, Khoros’ former Principal Scientist of Analytics, Mike Wu writes, “The single most important feature that distinguishes a social network from a community is how people are held together on these sites.”

 Connecting with followers and fans on social channels may feel like online community building at times, but it’s atypical for social channels to create something that has that sense of “spirit” that happens in an online community when people are drawn there because of each other, and not just (or only) as a result of what the community’s host is doing.
 An online community’s spirit is created from people channeling energy and effort into a virtual space that has a purpose and mission.